tlaverdure/laravel-echo-server/README.md

 ### Initialize with CLI Tool

-Run the init command in your project diretory:
+Run the init command in your project directory:

 ``` shell